-Standards Reference Compliance Indicators Yes No Action By What Date Located at each site, in working condition, are: - portable radio and spare batteries - first aid supplies - flashlights and spare batteries - tools to turn off water and gas - fire extinguisher with current inspection tag Emergency number 911 and First Aid instructions are visibly posted.
+Standards Reference Compliance Indicators Yes No No Action By What Date Located at each site, in working condition, are: - portable radio and spare batteries - first aid supplies - flashlights and spare batteries tools to turn off water and gasfire extinguisher with current inspection tag ine examplisher with current inspection tag Emergency number 911 and First Aid instructions are visibly posted.
 There is written evidence that at least two fire drills per year have been conducted on-site.
 There is written evidence that at least two earthquake drills per year have been conducted on-site.
 Incident reports are available in the file and evidence indicates that they are being used.
 Each site has clear written information about the location of resources in its Emergency Operations District.
 Provisions exist to check on participants in their homes after a disaster.
-Contingency plans to continue program services including MOUs with appropriate agencies and the building owner are in place. -
+Contingency plans to continue program services including MOUs with appropriate - agencies and the building owner are in place.